maxp/wmr100-pi/README.md

 Run:
     ./wmr100

-This will dump data to data.log as well as stdout.q as stdout.
-You can then process periodically data.log with a script in python/perl/ruby/your language of choice, and frob with the data that way.
+This will dump data to stdout.
+Data lines begins with '*'.

-Or publish to a zeromq socket:
-    ./wmr100 -z 'tcp://*:8790'